markNZed/processism-react-three/storyboard.md

 We can imagine a meta-process as a process for choosing new perspectives, one that governs how we move from one way of seeing the world to another.
 By recognizing and understanding these meta-processes, we gain deeper insights into the underlying dynamics that shape the systems we observe.

-This concept of meta and abstraction expands our thinking about processes, allowing us to explore the intricate layers of reality that emerge as we shift our focus from the specific to the general, from the concrete to the abstract.
+This concept of meta and abstraction expands our thinking about processes, allowing us to explore the levels of reality that emerge as we shift our focus from the specific to the general, from the concrete to the abstract.

 # 34. Scene: Relationalism vs relativism
 ## 34.1.
 Objective
 To distinguish between relationalism and relativism in processism, emphasizing how relationalism avoids the pitfalls of nihilism and the paradox of imposing a singular perspective while maintaining a coherent and meaningful approach to understanding systems.
 ## 34.2.
+Animation
+## 34.3.
 Narration
 When we explore different perspectives, it's easy to forget that we, too, are observing the system from a particular perspective.
 This unawareness can create the illusion that we have found the ultimate perspective, leading us to believe we see things as they truly are, free from bias.

 This can lead to a dangerous fallacy: imagining that we have a 'view from nowhere,' where all perspectives are seen as relative and therefore beyond judgment.
-This is a common misconception, especially in naive interpretations of post-modernity, where the idea that 'everything is relative' can result in a kind of nihilism — a belief that no perspective has any real value or truth.
+This is a common misconception in naive interpretations of post-modernity, where the idea that 'everything is relative' can result in a kind of nihilism — a belief that no perspective has any real value or truth.

-However, there is an alternative to this relativism: relationalism.
+However, there is an alternative to relativism and that is relationalism.

 Relationalism acknowledges that while we always see the world from a particular perspective, these perspectives are not isolated or meaningless.
 Instead, they are deeply interconnected and meaningful within the web of relations that form our reality.
-Relationalism allows us to understand that our perspectives are shaped by our relationships and interactions with others, and that these relationships give our perspectives context, meaning, and validity.
+Relationalism allows us to understand that our perspectives are shaped by our relationships and interactions, and that these relationships give our perspectives context, meaning, and validity.

 In relationalism, we avoid the trap of believing all perspectives are equally valid in a vacuum.
 Instead, we recognize that perspectives are valuable within the relational networks that connect us.
 This approach avoids the nihilism of relativism and the paradox of imposing a supposedly 'neutral' or 'liberal' perspective as the ultimate truth.
 Relationalism underscores the interconnectedness of our perspectives, showing that meaning emerges from the web of interdependent relationships rather than from isolated, relative viewpoints.

 By embracing relationalism, we maintain a meaningful and coherent approach to understanding systems.
-We acknowledge the importance of different perspectives while understanding that they exist within a broader context of relationships, where meaning and truth are co-constructed from the story of the past, the present constraints, and future potential.
+We acknowledge the importance of different perspectives while understanding that they exist within a broader context of relationships, where meaning and truth are co-constructed from stories of the past, present constraints, and stories of our future.

 # 35. Scene: Aristotle's Four Causes
 ## 35.1.
 Objective
 To introduce and explain Aristotle's four causes — formal, material, efficient, and final — highlighting their roles in understanding causation and the historical shift in their application within modern science.
 The scene also aims to reintroduce the importance of final causation in contemporary scientific discourse, particularly in the context of processism.
 ## 35.2.
+Animation
+## 35.3.
 Narration
 In pre-modern science, Aristotle's four causes provided a comprehensive framework for understanding causation.
 These causes — formal, material, efficient, and final — were central to how people explained the world around them.

 As modern science developed, three of these causes — formal, material, and efficient — were integrated into scientific practice.
 Formal causation refers to the blueprint or plan behind an object or process.
 Material causation describes the substance or material that makes up something.
 Efficient causation explains the actions or processes that bring something into being.

 However, final causation, which relates to the purpose or goal behind something, was largely excluded from modern science.
 This exclusion stemmed from its association with teleology, the idea that a higher purpose, often linked to divine will, directs outcomes.
-As modern science emerged, it did so through a process that included questioning and often rejecting religious explanations, leading to a division that, while reducing conflict between science and religion, also resulted in the creation of independent echo chambers.
+As modern science emerged, it did so through a process that included questioning and rejecting religious explanations.
+The rejection of teleology left final causation largely absent from modern science.

-In our presentation, we can find all these causes:
+In this presentation, we can find all these four causes:

-* Formal causation is the plan that guided the construction of this presentation.
-It’s the blueprint that determined its structure and flow.
+* Formal causation is the planning of this presentation.
+It’s the storyboard that determined its structure and flow.
 * Efficient causation involves the actions of those who wrote the software, edited the video, and narrated the content.
-These are the processes that brought the presentation into existence.
+These are the processes that molded the presentation.
-* Material causation refers to the medium through which this presentation is delivered — whether it's the storage of the video, the transmission across networks, or the computer screen on which you're watching.
+* Material causation is the medium through which this presentation is delivered — including the storage of the video, the transmission across networks, and the screen in front of you.
 * Final causation is the intention behind creating this presentation, the goal of introducing you to processism.

-If we ignore any of these four causes, we miss a full explanation of how and why this presentation exists.
+If we ignore any of these four causes, we miss a critical aspect of how and why this presentation exists.

-Modern science has traditionally shied away from 'why' questions, which would necessitate consideration of final causation.
-However, in the 20th century, this approach became increasingly inadequate as science struggled to define or explain systems demonstrating intelligence, life, or consciousness — areas where final causation plays a crucial role.
+Modern science has traditionally shied away from 'why' questions, which necessitate consideration of final causation.
+In the 20th century, this approach became increasingly inadequate as science struggled to define or explain systems demonstrating intelligence, life, and consciousness — areas where final causation plays a crucial role.

 In 1985, Robert Rosen published the first book on Anticipatory Systems, providing a scientific formalism for reintroducing final causation into modern science.
-Rosen’s work in relational biology forms much of the foundation for the ideas presented here, helping us bridge the gap between the material and the purposeful, and offering a fuller understanding of complex systems.
+Rosen’s work in relational biology forms much of the foundation for the ideas presented here, helping to bridge the gap between the material and the purposeful, and offering a fuller understanding of complex systems.

-By reintegrating final causation into our understanding, we can move beyond the limitations of a purely mechanistic view of the world and embrace a more comprehensive approach to science — one that includes purpose and intention as key elements in explaining the processes we observe.
+By reintegrating final causation into our understanding, we can move beyond the limitations of a purely mechanistic view of the world and embrace a more comprehensive approach — one that includes purpose and intention as key elements in explaining the processes we observe.

 # 36. Scene: Modeling Relation
 ## 36.1.
 Objective